 Wow.
 I love it when someone designs a checklist on an infographic that’s both simple and informative.
 UK Web Host Review designed this infographic to develop a list of features they believe should be included with every business’ online presence.

 For your business to succeed online you need to make sure that your website is feature packed!
 There are many small details that can make all the difference – both in terms of giving customers trust and also giving them extra functions that aid conversions and improve the overall user experience of your site.
 It makes your business stand apart from the other’s giving you a competitive edge.

-This list is for any size business and e-commerce sites should take a look as well.
+This list is for any size business and e-commerce sites should also take a look.
 I’ve added quite a few more items in addition to their checklist that you should also include!